reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/cors" %}

 ## What is CORS
-CORS is a security standard implemented by browsers that enable scripts running in browsers to access resources located outside of the browser's domain.
+**CORS is a security standard implemented by browsers that enable scripts running in browsers to access resources located outside of the browser's domain.**

 The CORS policy is published under the [Fetch standard](https://fetch.spec.whatwg.org/#http-cors-protocol) defined by the [WHATWG](https://whatwg.org) community which also publishes many web standards like [HTML5](https://html.spec.whatwg.org/multipage/),[DOM](https://dom.spec.whatwg.org), and [URL](https://url.spec.whatwg.org).

 According to the spec:

 > The CORS protocol consists of a set of headers that indicates whether a response can be shared cross-origin.
 For requests that are more involved than what is possible with HTML’s form element, a CORS-preflight request is performed, to ensure request’s current URL supports the CORS protocol.

+Some examples where CORS comes into play are:
+- We display a map of the user's location in a HTML or single page application hosted in our domain by calling google's map API `https://maps.googleapis.com/maps/api/js`.
+- We show tweets from a public tweeter handle by calling a twitter API `https://api.twitter.com/xxx/tweets/xxxxx`
+- Using web fonts like Typekit and Google Fonts in our HTML from a remote domain like `https://test.zinoui.com/cross-domain-fonts/disabled/OpenSans.woff2` and `https://fonts.googleapis.com/css2?family=Open+Sans:wght@300&display=swap`.

+Let us understand the working of CORS and how we implement CORS in our applications in the subsequent sections.

-## Why do we need CORS
+## Why do we Need CORS

 CORS helps to maintain the integrity of a website and secure it from unauthorized access.